lann87/cloud_infra_eng_ntu_coursework_alanp/classroom_f2f/eks_k8s_24aug/guide.md

 ![Alt Text](https://github.com/lann87/cloud_infra_eng_ntu_coursework_alanp/blob/main/.misc/ntu_logo.png)
 # Level 7 Access in Kubernetes Cluster Tutorial
 This guide provides a comprehensive approach to achieving Level 7 access in a Kubernetes (K8s) cluster.
 Each step is documented to help you understand what you are doing and why it is necessary.
 Follow the steps below to set up your environment, create deployments, services, and configure ingress and gateways.
-> (This guide is created by Alan Peh with course note from NTU Cloud Engineering Course, research using perplexity.ai, and going throught the guided tutorial by my instructors.)

 ## 1. Login to the Cluster